(Last updated on August 5, 2024.)

 Header Area

-Header Area is located at the upper part of first page.
+Header Area is located at the beginning of the first page.
 Texts such as Title, Subtitle and Composer are written inside the Header Area.

 Header Area Width (mm) specifies the width (for Vertical Direction) or height (for Horizontal Direction) of the Header Area.

-Insert Cover Page insert a or two white pages on which you can move texts such as titles from the header area.
+Insert Cover Page insert one or two white pages on which you can move texts such as titles from the header area.

 Page Number